 I first visited Granada in early 2007.
 Stu’s father was currently living in the small (there are just 256 inhabitants) Spanish village of Murchas, located in the Lecrín valley, just 32 kilometres from the city.

-We spent the week skiing up in the nearby Sierra Nevada mountains, visiting the Alhambra, eating some delicious home-cooked Spanish food, and wandering through the intriguing maze of cobblestone streets that make up Granada’s ancient Muslim quarter – the Albayzín.
+We spent the week skiing up in the nearby Sierra Nevada mountains, visiting the Alhambra, eating some delicious home-cooked Spanish food, and wandering through the intriguing maze of cobblestone streets that make up Granada’s ancient Arab quarter – the Albayzín.

 It was Spain like I’d never seen or imagined it before.
 Teterías (tea shops) could be found alongside traditional tapas bars, and the inviting aromas of Moroccan spices and sweet sheesha smoke blended with the pungent (but not unpleasant) smell of cheese and cured jamón.